FourTimes/flask-application/Readme.md

 #### flask-application

-In this application developed by python flask frameworks.
+In this application developed by python flask framework.

 Application development Requirements